pvrqualitasag/qgengroup/README.md

 The goal of qgengroup is to have a set of tools to create genetic groups for all types of analyses done at Qualitas AG.

+The website of this package is available at  https://pvrqualitasag.github.io/qgengroup/index.html

 ## Installation

 You can install the latest version of qgengroup from [GitHub](https://github.com/pvrqualitasag/qgengroup) with: